 The data models describe the structure and organization of data in the database.
-It also defines the schema, relation between the stored data, data consistency, and constraints that are applied to the stored data.
+It also defines the schema, the relation between the stored data, data consistency, and constraints that are applied to the stored data.

-Data Models in Database
+Data Models in DBMS

 Relational Data Models

-This is the most familiar kind of data model which incorporates the use of tables to store data and to define the relationship between the data.
+This is the most familiar kind of data model, which incorporates the use of tables to store data and to define the relationship between the data.

 A table in a relational model has rows and columns where each column of the table represents the attributes present in the dataset.
-Each row of the table represents the entity or object or record and each record in a table is unique.
+Each row of the table represents the entity or object, or record, and each record in a table is unique.

 The entity-relationship model incorporates three basic structures entity sets, relationship sets, and attributes.